igorkry/tnt4j-streams/README.md

 * go to sample directory
 * run `run.bat` or `run.sh` depending on Your OS

+For more detailed configuration explanation see chapter 'Configuring TNT4J-Streams'.

 #### Single Log file

 This sample shows how to stream activity events (orders) data from single log file.